 I was born in Corpus Christi, Texas on May 17, 1947.
 My earliest memories were of growing up in Picayune, Mississippi.
 My family moved to Chalmette, Louisiana when I was about five years old, where I made good grades in school, but did not fit in.
 I liked art and reading.

-Hurricane Betsy happened right before I was to leave for college, Southeastern at Hammond.
-At Kaiser Aluminum’s refugee center my mother wrote the college on paper towels asking them to hold my scholarship until I could get there.
-Someone offered her paper, and she grimly said, no, I want the Scott towels.
-She knew the Scot towels would tell more about our dire situation than her words would.
-Soon I was on an army transport vehicle, in my donated refugee dress and shoes, shoes that produced enormous blisters from walking for hours on campus trying to find classes that still had openings.
+Hurricane Betsy happened right before I left to attend Southeastern College at Hammond.
+While stranded at Kaiser Aluminum’s refugee center, my mother wrote the college on paper towels asking them to hold my scholarship until I could get there.
+Someone offered her paper, and she grimly said, “No, I want the Scott towels.”
+She knew the Scott towels would tell more about our dire situation than her words would.
+Soon I was on an army transport vehicle, in my donated refugee dress and shoes.
+Those shoes produced enormous blisters from walking for hours on campus, trying to find classes that still had openings.

 “Oh, he’s a sophomore,” my boyfriend said dismissively.
 I was a junior.
-Eventually we went out though.
-I was interested in Pat, but realized I must be serious about him after the date where I had to help push his car.
+Eventually, we went on a date.
+I was interested in Pat, but realized I must be serious about him after the date when I had to help push his car.
 Even my parents liked him.
 We married in the Methodist Church, and my parents gave us 100 silver dollars.
-We tipped waitresses, we gambled at poker, it was fun.
+We tipped servers and played poker.
+It was fun.